 Canterbury is a Classical Christian Academy, grades K-8th.
-We will add a grade each year as our children grow.
+We will add a grade each year as our children grow (9th grade in 2018-19).
 The classical philosophy is a unique approach to education in that it embraces old, and proven methods.
 We believe that there is great wisdom in looking back for the answers on how best to move forward!

 Satu Lord (Kindergarten)